WindyBanana/claudeocr/README.md

-# Image Transcription Tool
+# Note Transcriber

-Batch process images containing handwritten or printed notes using Claude or OpenAI vision models.
+AI-powered batch transcription of handwritten and printed sticky notes using Claude or OpenAI vision models.

 ## Requirements